openskynetwork/opensky-api/_sources/rest.rst.txt

 * OpenSky users can retrieve data with a time resolution of 5 seconds.
 That means, if the *time* parameter was set to :math:`t`, the API will return state vectors for time :math:`t - (t\ mod\ 5)`.
 * OpenSky users have a credit of 1000 API request per day (corresponds to 80 minutes of map usage on the Opensky page roughly).
 For higher request loads please contact OpenSky.

 .. note:: You can retrieve all state vectors received by your receivers without any restrictions.
 See :ref:`own-states`.
+Before the request limit is reached the header `X-Rate-Limit-Remaining` indicates the amount of remaining credits/requests.
+After the rate limit is reached the status code `429 - Too Many Requests` is returned and the header `X-Rate-Limit-Retry-After-Seconds` indicates how many seconds until credits/request become available again.

 Examples
 ^^^^^^^^^